josemariasosa/rubik/README.md

 ## Versions:

+- version - 2.2 *'Pandemic leisure.'*

+    1. Updating function.
+For `ungroup_dict`, the user may use a prefix for the new columns that will be created.

 - version - 2.1 *'This is the end of a decade.'*

-    1. New function.
-Generate a Markdown table from a pandas DataFrame.
+    1. (deleted) New function.
-    2. New function.
 Expand a column with a list, into multiple columns.
-    3. Updating function. chunkify receives now a list or a DataFrame.
+    2. Updating function. chunkify receives now a list or a DataFrame.

 - version - 2.0. *'PyCon Latam 2019 - Puerto Vallarta.'*